- What does Noble Desktop do?

 - Free online resources, SoloLearn and the Mode tutorials have tracks in SQL, as well as other programming languages.

 - A tech bootcamp, Bloc has online courses with tracks in web development and design.
-Similarly, QuickStart has courses in web dev and data.
+Similarly, QuickStart and Clarusway have courses in web dev and data.

-- Offering online and in-person courses, Flatiron School has tracks in UX design, software engineering, and more topics.
+- Offering online and in-person courses, Flatiron School and allWomen Academy have tracks in UX design, software engineering, and more topics.